choiyh592/BADDIE/README.md

 The execution takes about 6 minutes per MRI, assuming that FastSurferCNN is run on GPU.
 Using a GPU is highly recommended.

 ### Flags
-24BMP utilizes the ```argparse``` module from python to interpret the flags(arguments).
+BADDIE utilizes the ```argparse``` module from python to interpret the flags(arguments).
 You can view the descriptions by running :
 ```
-python 24BrainMRI_Preprocessing/main.py --help
+python BADDIE/main.py --help
 ```
 Below are descriptions for the flags.
 * `--inputtxt`(str): Text File containing T1 MRI paths for all subjects.
 There should be only one path per line.
 An example is provided below.